One Acre Fund

 One Acre Fund is a social enterprise that supplies smallholder farmers in East Africa with asset-based financing and agriculture training services to reduce hunger and poverty.
-Headquartered in Kakamega, Kenya, the organization works with farmers in rural villages throughout Kenya, Rwanda, Burundi, Tanzania, Uganda, Malawi, Nigeria, Zambia, Ethiopia, and India.
+Headquartered in Kakamega, Kenya, the organization works with farmers in rural villages throughout Kenya, Rwanda, Burundi, Tanzania, Uganda, Malawi, Nigeria, Zambia, and Ethiopia.

 Using a market-based approach, One Acre Fund facilitates activities and transactions at various levels of the farming value chain, including seed sourcing and market support.
 In 2020, farmers who worked with One Acre Fund reported 33% in additional profit compared to non-participating farmers.

 How it works

 One Acre Fund offers smallholder farmers an asset-based loan that includes: 1) distribution of seeds and fertilizer; 2) financing for farm inputs; 3) training on agriculture techniques; and 4) market facilitation to maximize profits.
 Each service bundle is around US$80 in value and includes crop insurance to mitigate the risks of drought and disease.

 To receive the One Acre Fund loan and training, farmers must join a village group that is supported by a local One Acre Fund field officer.
 Field officers meet regularly with the farmer groups to coordinate delivery of farm inputs, administer trainings and to collect repayments.
 One Acre Fund offers a flexible repayment system: farmers may pay back their loans in any increment at any time during the growing season.
 Beyond their core program model, One Acre Fund also offers smallholder farmers opportunities to purchase additional products and services on credit.
 These include solar lights and reusable sanitary pads.